pascalecodes/pascalecodes/README.md

 -->

 - 🌱 I’m currently learning more Javascript OOP
-- 🔭 I’m currently working on several client applications ready 🚀
+- 🔭 I’m currently working on several client applications ready to 🚀
-- 👩🏾‍💻 Accepting new freelance clients check out my portfolio “Mentoring software engineering students with [Portfolio](https://pascaledelaunay.netlify.app/)
+- 👩🏾‍💻 Accepting new freelance clients.
+Go to my [website](https://pascaledelaunay.netlify.app/) to book a consultation
 - 👀 I’m looking to collaborate on Software Engineering and Next-Gen Technology Projects
 - 📬 Reach me: pdelauna@gmail.com

  - 💬 Ask me about Software Engineering, Sports, Competing, Leadership, Sales Engineering, Solutions Architect techologies like Cybersecurity or Collaboration

- - When I'm not doing technology I'm making technology more accessible to underserved countries with my non-profit [Connect and Elevate ](https://connectandelevate.org/).
+ - When I'm not doing technology I'm making technology more accessible to under-served countries with my non-profit [Connect and Elevate ](https://connectandelevate.org/).
 If you want to ❤️ volunteer your expertise for one of our STEM programs let me know

 <!-- ### Technical Skills -->